Moses in rabbinic literature: Moses and Israel

-Moses refused God's offer to make him the ancestor of a great people, since he was afraid that it would be said that the leader of Israel had sought his own glory and advantage and not that of the people.
+Moses refused God's offer to make him the ancestor of a great people since he was afraid that it would be said that the leader of Israel had sought his own glory and advantage and not that of the people.
 He, in fact, delivered himself to death for the people.
-For love of the Israelites he went so far as to count himself among the sinners, saying to God: "This calf might be an assistant God and help in ruling the world."
-When God reproved him with having himself gone astray and with believing in the golden calf, he said: "Lord, why doth thy wrath wax hot against thy people".
-Moses atoned for the sin of making the calf; he even atoned for all the sins of humanity down to his time, freeing men from their burden of sin.
+For the love of the Israelites he went so far as to count himself among the sinners, saying to God: "This calf might be an assistant God and help in ruling the world."
+When God reproved him for having gone astray and with believing in the golden calf, he said: "Lord, why doth thy wrath wax hot against thy people".

-Moses loved the people, showing his affection on every occasion.
-During the battle with Amalek he sat on a stone, and not on a cushion which he could easily have procured, because, Israel being at that time in trouble, he intended to show thereby that he suffered with them.
-When he begged God, before his death, to recall the oath that he (Moses) should never enter the land of Israel, God replied, "If I recall this oath I will also recall the oath never to destroy Israel," whereupon Moses said: "Rather let Moses and a thousand like him perish than that one of the people of Israel should perish".
-Moses requested that the Shekinah might rest in Israel only in order that Israel might thereby be distinguished among all peoples; that if they sinned and were penitent, their intentional sins might be regarded merely as trespasses; and that when Israel should suffer under the yoke of the nations, God would protect the pious and the saints of Israel.
+Moses loved the people, showing affection on every occasion.
+During the battle with Amalek, he sat on a stone and not on a cushion, which he could easily have procured because Israel was at that time in trouble, so he intended to show that he suffered with them.
+When he begged God, before his death, to recall the oath that he (Moses) should never enter the land of Israel, God replied, "If I recall this oath I will also recall the oath never to destroy Israel," after which Moses said: "Rather let Moses and a thousand like him perish than that one of the people of Israel should perish".
+Moses requested that the Shekinah might rest in Israel only so that Israel might thereby be distinguished among all peoples, and if they sinned and were penitent, their intentional sins might be regarded merely as trespasses.
+Also that when Israel should suffer under the yoke of the nations, God would protect the pious of Israel.
 All the injuries and slanders heaped upon Moses by the people did not lessen his love for them.

 The words "They looked after Moses" are differently interpreted.
-According to one opinion the people praised Moses, saying: "Hail to the mother who has borne him; all the days of his life God speaks with him; and he is dedicated to the service of God."
-According to another opinion they reproached and reviled him: they accused him of committing adultery with another man's wife; and every man became jealous and forbade his wife to speak to Moses.
+According to one opinion, the people praised Moses: "Hail to the mother who has borne him; all the days of his life God speaks with him; and he is dedicated to the service of God."
+According to another opinion, they reproached and reviled him: they accused him of committing adultery with another man's wife, and every man became jealous and forbade his wife to speak to Moses.
 They said: "See how fat and strong he has grown; he eats and drinks what belongs to the Jews, and everything that he has is taken from the people.
 Shall a man who has managed the building of the Tabernacle not become rich?".
-Yet Moses was the most conscientious of superintendents, and although he had been given sole charge of the work, he always caused his accounts to be examined by others.
-He was always among the workmen, showing them how to do the work.
+Yet Moses was the most conscientious of superintendents, and though he had been given sole charge of the work, he always caused his accounts to be examined by others.
+He was always among the workers, showing them how to do the work.